jacygao/jacygao.github.io/content/post/event-sourcing.md

 # State vs Event

-The very first thing i was wrong about Event Sourcing is how I understood the definition of Event Sourcing.
+The very first thing i was wrong about Event Sourcing is the understanding of its definition.

-There are a number of great definitions of Event Sourcing from the internet:
+There are a number of great definitions of Event Sourcing by some great engineers:

 [Martin Fowler, 2005](https://martinfowler.com/eaaDev/EventSourcing.html):